finnt2192/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/segment1.md

 I also learnt that forms of analog computing like optical computing may make a come back due to it being able to be used to simulate neurons

+Digital computers:

+George Boole Jnr is the creator of Boolean algebra which is extremely important to modern computing Boolean algebra enables logical decision making in machines Alan Turing invented the bombe which was used to decode enigma in WW2 through a brute force attack He also invented the Turing machine which had all the core concepts of the modern computer, it was a model of a CPU

+Electronic computers:

+Colossus (made in 1943) was the first programmable computer, It was designed to decode the lorenz cipher

 ## session 2